-There is but one God, the Maker, Preserver and Ruler of all things, having in and of Himself all perfections, and being infinite. and being infinite in them all; and to Him all creatures owe the highest love, reverence and obedience.
+There is but one God, the Maker, Preserver and Ruler of all things, having in and of Himself all perfections, and being infinite in them all; and to Him all creatures owe the highest love, reverence and obedience.

 III.
 The Trinity.